antono2/vlang.kak/README.md

 -  currently editing `main.c.v` will try to open `main.c_test.v`

 ## Customizing Colors
-One may want to change some colors around in order to make them terminal independent.
-The predefined faces can be looked up [here](https://github.com/mawww/kakoune/blob/master/colors/default.kak), where `default` means terminal color.
+One may want to change some colors around.
+The predefined faces can be looked up [here](https://github.com/mawww/kakoune/blob/master/colors/default.kak).
 Changing colors is pretty easy if you can dig through all the regex in `vlang.kak`.
 Search for `# Highlighters` and below that you can - for example - go to `## TYPES` and change the color for all the types to yellow by changing `1:type` to `1:yellow`.
 The function `<regex> <capture_id>:<face>` is described [here.](https://github.com/mawww/kakoune/blob/master/doc/pages/highlighters.asciidoc#general-highlighters)